conceptadev/rockets/packages/nestjs-samples/src/03-authentication/README.md

 ## Libraries Documentation

-A list of all the necessary Rockets libraries that the Authentication Module relies on.
+A list of all the necessary Rockets libraries that the Authentication Module Sample relies on.

 - [@rockts-org/nestjs-authentication](https://www.google.com)
 - [@rockts-org/nestjs-user](https://www.google.com)